Health First co-sponsors 10th Annual Men's Health Summit

-COCOA, FL - Local healthcare providers will provide FREE prostate screenings at the 9th Annual Men's Health Summit, Saturday, June 12, from 9 am to noon at the Health Science Campus, Building 20, first floor on the Brevard Community College (BCC) campus at 1519 Clearlake Road in Cocoa.
+COCOA, FL - Several local healthcare providers are teaming up to provide FREE prostate cancer screening tests at the 10th Annual Men's Health Summit on Saturday, June 11, from 9 am to noon at the Health Sciences Building, Building 20, on the Brevard Community College (BCC) campus at 1519 Clearlake Road in Cocoa.

 According to the American Cancer Society, prostate cancer is the second leading cause of cancer death in men.
 Additionally, one in six men will be diagnosed with prostate cancer -though statistics cite a low number of deaths when the disease is detected early.
-Those recommended to get annual prostate cancer exams include:
+Those at higher risk are recommended to get annual prostate cancer exams, and include:

-1) Men older than age 50 who have never had a PSA blood test and digital rectal exam
+1) Men over age 50 who have never had a PSA blood test and digital rectal exam

-2) Men age 40 who have had a close relative (father, brother, or son) diagnosed with prostate cancer before age 65
+2) Men age 40 or older who have had a close relative (father, brother, or son) diagnosed with prostate cancer before age 65

 3) African-American men